bitcoindevkit/book-of-bdk/docs/cookbook/wasm.md

 # WASM Example

+WASM bindings can be used to access rust code from virtually any JavaScript environment: browsers, Node.js, ReactNative, etc.

+!!! info
+    This page details how to build a custom WASM package that uses BDK rust crate under the hood.
+If you want an out of the box solution for JS(WASM) bindings for BDK which don't require writing any rust code, see the WASM section on the [3rd Party Bindings](https://bitcoindevkit.github.io/book-of-bdk/getting-started/3rd-party-bindings/) page for a pre-packaged npm module.

 Because rust can compile to WASM, it is possible to use BDK in the browser.
 However, there are a few limitations to keep in mind which will be highlighted in this example.
 That being said, there are perfectly viable work-arounds for these limitations that should suffice for most use cases.

 !!! warning